MarcPozzo/MyProjects/Birds_Detection/README.md

 ![FO](https://user-images.githubusercontent.com/30336936/94801959-1fc0f480-03e7-11eb-9986-534e52c07f3a.jpg)

-For our use we only need to detect birds in fields, the rest of the picture is not useful.
+For our use case we only need to detect birds in fields, the rest of the picture is not useful this why I a mask is set.
-We can notice that several objects are identified outside of the field see above.
-These extracted objects could be a source of failure and this is not useful.
-That is why we will set a mask to hide the unuseful part.
-Below the image before and after to set the mask.

 Before to set the mask